akapiisp/akapiisp.github.io/index.md

 #layout: home
 layout: default
 ---
-Hello, my name is Aleksi Piispa and this is my personal webpage.
-Here I'll be posting various things that interest me.
-I'll post books that I like and comments on various topics that pique my interest including scientific articles or news.
+Hello, my name is Aleksi Piispa, and this is my personal webpage.
+Here I share things that interest me: books I enjoy, reflections on topics that catch my attention, and occasional thoughts on scientific articles or current news.

-In my free time I like to read, make music or do research.
-I am interested in everything interesting.
-The only criterion seems to be that I need to be able to smell that there is something I could contribute to.
+In my free time, I like to read, make music, and do research.
+I’m broadly curious and interested in almost anything—as long as I have the sense that there’s something meaningful I could contribute.

 # Books